tharte/emacs-reveal/README.md

 <!--- Local IspellDict: en -->

-This project provides software to create presentations (slides with audio) that are suitable as
+This project provides free software to create presentations (slides with audio) that are suitable as
 [Open Educational Resources (OER)](https://en.wikipedia.org/wiki/Open_educational_resources), which in my view comes with two frequently neglected requirements: